Posted on June 8, 2021

 Aldo Ray spoke bitterly about his ex-wives.
 I have several more articles about him not included here.

-Marvin Michelson may have grown tired of Paige’s divorce case by 1966 and the non-payment.
-Her “interlocutory” ex-husband, Mark F. Segal hadn’t paid more than the one payment in 64, there were no more payments from Mark Segal.
+Marvin Michelson probably grew tired of Paige’s non-payment divorce case by 1966.
+Her “interlocutory” divorced ex-husband Mark F. Segal, had not paid more than the one initial payment in 1964.

-Mitchelson gave it his all in 1965, holding Mark Segal in contempt for non-payment every single month of this year, to no avail.
+Mitchelson gave it his all in 1965.
+He filed in court for contempt against Mark Segal for non-payment, every single month of this year.
+It was all to no avail.

 Any publicity for “attention getting headlines” (see chapter on Segal-Young Divorce Makes Headlines) had long since ceased to be of any benefit to M.M.M.

-In the divorce documents, (I own a copies) I date all the way into 1969 showing Paige and her lawyers, Silverton, Ruderman & Graff, still trying to collect the unpaid, court ordered alimony and lawyer’s fees.
+In the divorce documents, (I own copies) dated all the way into 1969 showing Paige and her lawyers, Silverton, Ruderman & Graff, still trying to collect the unpaid, court ordered alimony and lawyer’s fees.

 1966 Paige’s Mother, Donna Holroyd, and her grandmother, Virginia Young LaRocca, are listed in the phone directory at 5760 Hazeltine.
 It’s an apartment building on the corner of Hazeltine and Hatteras in Van Nuys.
 Jack Holroyd is not listed at this location.
 They may have been separated or even divorced, at this time.
 Jack Holroyd went on to divorce two more women before he passed away in the early 2000s.

-1963 October 1st Paige Young marries Mark Frederick Segal in Las Vegas, per nearly impossible to read ledger records found on ancestry.com.
+1963 October 1st Paige Young marries Mark Frederick Segal in Las Vegas, per impossible to read ledger records easily found on ancestry.com.

 The record shows only the date and names.

-Paige’s new husband was born in 1942 and was the son of WW2 veteran Harold Segal and his wife.
-They resided in Sherman Oaks at 4518 Vista Del Monte, at one time.
+Paige’s new husband was born in 1942, the son of WW2 veteran Harold Segal and his wife.
 Mark was a marine private who took combat training in 1961 at Camp Pendleton.

-Only photo I’ve found of Mark F. Segal, from the Van Nuys News and Valley Green Sheet Aug.
+This is the only photo I’ve found of Mark F. Segal, Van Nuys News and Valley Green Sheet Aug.
 17, 1961.

-1963-1964 Paige and Mark live together as husband and wife at 4133 Crisp Canyon Road in Sherman Oaks, “South of the Boulevard.”
-Ramsey said that that the home was a cabin type, the kind that Hollywood stars would rent on the weekend to “get away from it all.”
+Paige and Mark live together as husband and wife at 4133 Crisp Canyon Road in Sherman Oaks, “south of the boulevard.”
+Ramsey said that that the home was a cabin type, the kind that Hollywood stars would rent on the weekend “to get away from it all.”

-It’s very close to the neighborhood where Diana Cotterell lived and attended elementary, Dixie Canyon, and junior high school, Van Nuys Junior High.
+This Crisp Canyon house was very close to the neighborhood where Diana Cotterell, as Paige was known back then, lived and attended elementary school: Dixie Canyon, and junior high school, Van Nuys Junior High.

 Paige requests and is granted a temporary restraining order from the court.